Jien Weng

 index

 My main interest is not just whether a learning algorithm works, but what kind of information the agent receives and what kind of world that information makes visible.
 In many of the problems I care about, what the agent observes and what the model assumes matter more than the particular update rule used to train it.
+That thread connects most of the work here, from cooperation problems in reinforcement learning to execution problems in quantitative finance and environmental systems.

 Current Work